frc3512/Robot-2013/LiveGrapherHost/graphhost_impl/graphhost.md

 The body of each response contains the following fields:
 * The ASCII character 'l', the type of response.
+* A nonzero value of this one byte field indicates the datagram is the last in the sequence.
 * A fifteen byte string whose contents represent the name of a dataset in the list.
-* Eight bytes of padding.
+* Seven bytes of padding.

 ### Begin Sending Data ('c') ###